 Even on days with big events, parking is free for registered hotel guests.

-(Here’s a map showing you the Greektown Self-Parking garage (red star), along with the various valet entrances and nearby parking garages)
+(Here’s a map showing you the Greektown’s main Self-Parking garage (red star), along with the various valet entrances and nearby parking garages)

 Greektown Casino Hotel Parking Garages and Self-Parking

 The Greektown’s Self-Parking garage (red star on map), is attached to the hotel and is a decent walk to the casino.
-The main garage offers free self-parking (usually), and valet parking is free.
+The main garage offers self-parking, and valet parking is free for hotel guests.
 The other two nearby garages (yellow star and green star), are pay-to-park garages.

 (Here’s the main Greektown self-parking garage)

-From an SEC filing and press releases, the Greektown has a total of 5,382 parking spaces available in garages.
-Along with another 90 spaces in uncovered parking lots.
+Per an SEC filing, the Greektown has a total of 5,382 parking spaces available in garages, along with another 90 spaces in uncovered parking lots.

 Here are the four Greektown Casino Parking Garages:

 Main Greektown Self-Parking Garage(the Red star on the map)

 This is the 13 story parking garage attached to the hotel.
 It has 2,764 spaces and a a clearance of 8 foot 2 inches.